INL/BlackLab/core/src/site/markdown/how-to-configure-indexing.md

 Let's see how to write a configuration file for a simple custom corpus format.

-Suppose our XML files look like this:
+Suppose our tokenized XML files look like this:

 ```xml
 <?xml version="1.0" ?>